PatrickCarollo/aws-microservice-cicd-iac/README.md

 # Serverless Microservice + CI/CD Deployment
-Leveraging IaC tools on AWS for the setup of serverless microservice application that processes images and string parameters delivered via Rest API supported by CI/CD pipeline.
+Leveraging IaC tools on AWS for the setup of a set of services that includes a serverless microservice Docker image Lambda, Rest API endpoint, and CI/CD pipeline.

 ## Brief Architectural Outline